AlanDeSmet/TIS-100-Hackers-Guide/src/lua.markdown

 `get_streams()` will be called four times, once for each test.
-The first three times math.random() will be seeded with a fixed value to ensure that the first page is identical between runs.
+The first three times math.random() will be seeded with a fixed value to ensure that the tests are identical between runs.
-(Before July 13, 2015, the fixed value is the `SPEC` or `SEGMENT` number.
-This is no longer true.)
+If the SPEC number is s, and the test number t=1,2,3, then the seed is (100s+t−1) mod 2<sup>32</sup>.
-The second time it is seeded with an arbitrary number so that the second page is not predictable.
+The fourth time it is seeded with an arbitrary number so that the last test is not predictable.
 Generally the values from
 `get_streams()` should be randomly generated.
 Code should use `math.random(min,max)` to generate random numbers.
 Code should